 What is a Clinical Laboratory Technologist?

-If you have a strong science interest, the desire to help others, good critical thinking skills, good manual dexterity, the ability to work well in a team environment, and have a well developed sense of responsibility, you may have found a niche in Clinical Laboratory Technology/Clinical Laboratory Science!
+If you have a strong science interest, the desire to help others, good critical thinking skills, good manual dexterity, the ability to work well in a team environment, and have a well developed sense of responsibility, you may have found a niche in Clinical Laboratory Technology!

-Clinical Laboratory Technologists, or Clinical Laboratory Scientists, are highly educated people who use both their technical skills and their knowledge of disease states to provide valuable laboratory information.
+Clinical Laboratory Technologists are highly educated people who use both their technical skills and their knowledge of disease states to provide valuable laboratory information.
 Such data is an integral part of patient diagnosis, treatment, and surveillance.

 In a clinical laboratory setting, Clinical Laboratory Technologists perform and/or supervise the performance of analytical testing of blood, body fluids, urine, and other types of biological specimens.
-They may work with bacteria and viruses, and may help prepare units of blood for transfusion.
-They may help diagnose bleeding disorders and perform toxicology screens.
+They may work with bacteria and viruses, and may help prepare units of blood for transfusion and perform/interpret all relevant serological data.
+They may help diagnose bleeding disorders, examine highly complex differential preparations, and perform toxicology screens.
 They will use critical thinking skills and a high degree of subjective judgment in performing, evaluating, and troubleshooting laboratory data.